 "One of the most important mineral trends of northwestern British Columbia extends from near the town of Stewart north to the Treaty Glacier" - Nelson / Kyba, British Columbia Geological Survey, Ministry of Energy and Mines 2014

 Treaty Creek is located in this heavily mineralized zone.

-The Golden Triangle has also benefited from new infrastructure including paved roads, high-power transmission lines, new hydro-electricals project being commissioned, and a second ice-free port in Stewart BC.
-As a bonus, Seabridge is building a road and brining power in from Highway 37 to within a few kilometers of Treaty Creek’s boundary.
+The Golden Triangle has also benefited from new infrastructure including paved roads, high-power transmission lines, new hydro-electrical projects being commissioned, and a second ice-free port in Stewart BC.
+As a bonus, a road is being built bringing power in from Highway 37 to within a few kilometers of Treaty Creek’s boundary.